Skip to main content

 Best Practices

 • Start with rule-based evaluators.
-ToolCallValidityEvaluator and ToolCorrectnessEvaluator don't need an LLM and give fast, deterministic feedback.
+ToolCallValidityEvaluator and ToolCorrectnessEvaluator need no LLM and give fast, deterministic feedback.
 Add LLM-based evaluators once the basics pass.

 • Evaluate tool definitions in CI.
-Use ToolNameReliabilityEvaluator and ToolDescriptionReliabilityEvaluator to catch tool definition quality issues before they affect agent behavior.
+Use ToolNameReliabilityEvaluator and ToolDescriptionReliabilityEvaluator to catch tool definition quality issues before they change agent behavior.

 • Use AgentTrace for consistent data flow.
-Build AgentTrace objects in your Task and use toOutputMap() to produce the standard format all evaluators expect.
+Build AgentTrace objects in your Task and call toOutputMap() to produce the standard format every evaluator expects.